 Investments are recorded at fair value in accordance with GASB Statement No. 72, Fair Value Measurement and Application.
 Accordingly, the change in fair value of investments is recognized as an increase or decrease to investment assets and investment income.
 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction.
 In determining this amount, three valuation techniques are available:

 - Market approach This approach uses prices generated for identical or similar assets or liabilities.
 The most common example is an investment in a public security traded in an active exchange such as the NYSE. - Cost approach This technique determines the amount required to replace the current asset.
-This approach may be ideal for valuing donations of capital assets or historical treasures.
+This approach may be ideal for valuing donations of capital assets or historical treasures. - Income approach This approach converts future amounts (such as cash flows) into a current discounted amount.

-Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2019
+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2021